francishart/mobilecaddy-electron-starter/README.md

 This file can also optionally take a `prodBuild` item that should be set to true when building for packaging.
 This affects internal paths.

+It is possible to turn "debug" on (i.e. open dev tools on the main window) by setting the `debug` argument in the config-priv.json file.
+This defaults to `false`.

 ## main.js
 - Add the the following.
 This kicks off authentication to Salesforce on the first run up